bsuth/catnip/docs/api_catnip.md

 ### `tick`

-Event that is published at the end of every event loop cycle.
+Published at the end of every event loop cycle.
 It is particularly useful for integrating other event loops into catnip, such as [luv](https://github.com/luvit/luv).

 ```lua
 !local catnip = require('catnip')